DevExpress/devextreme-documentation/concepts/50 React Components/45 Optimize Performance/05 Do not Pass Inline Functions and Objects as Component Props/10 Functions Configuration.md

-If the in-line handlers do not require an access to the component variables, keep them out of the component body.
-Otherwise, keep them out of the render function (if you use class components) or wrap them in the [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback) hook (if you use functions).
+Extract inline handlers from the component class or function body.
+As an alternative, you can leave them within the component, but in this case wrap them in the [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback) hook (in function components) or extract them from the render function (in class components).

     <!-- tab: App.js -->// Incorrect:
     function App() {